porridgewithraisins/nand2tetris/README.md

 # nand2tetris

-An implementations of the projects described at https://www.nand2tetris.org.
+An implementation of the projects described at https://www.nand2tetris.org.

 The assembler, compiler, and interpreter are written in Typescript.